iqfareez/mpt-website/docs/troubleshoot/notifications-advanced.md

 ## Limit notification scheduling

 By default, the app will schedule the notification until the end of the month.
 This scheduling process is expensive since it has to process for too many days.
-It may cause a stutter in the app for certain lower end devices.
-Enable this on will limit scheduling up to 7 days only.
+It may cause a stutter in the app for certain lower-end devices.
+Enabling this will limit scheduling up to 7 days only.

 ## Force rescheduling notification